FRC1076/ContinuingEducation/adapter01/README.md

 it completely hides the ugly class from the user.

-We want to Adapt most of the Freenove library elements using classes that are part of the wpilib library.
+We want to Adapt most of the Freenove library elements using the same class names and methods that are used by the wpilib library.
-That was, the Freenove can serve as a platform to learn how to program the competition robot.
+That way, the Freenove can serve as a platform to learn how to program the competition robot using something as similar as possible as wpilib.